Michael Martin, Baron Martin of Springburn: Early parliamentary career

 In 1978, Martin was selected by the Labour Party out of five prospective candidates to replace Richard Buchanan.
 He was elected as the Member of Parliament for Glasgow Springburn at the 1979 general election.
-He was a supporter of Roy Hattersley and Denis Healey, who were ideologically on the right-wing of the party and with whom he served as a Parliamentary Private Secretary from 1980 to 1983.
+He was a supporter of Roy Hattersley and Denis Healey, who were ideologically on the right-wing of the party and with whom he served as a parliamentary private secretary from 1980 to 1983.
 He was re-elected in 1983, 1987, 1992 and 1997.
 Associated with the right wing of the Labour Party, he was socially conservative on issues such as abortion and homosexuality.
 In 1994, he was one of thirteen Labour MPs who voted against the reduction of the age of consent for homosexuals from 21 to 18.

 He served as Chairman of the Scottish Grand Committee from 1987 to 1997.
 He sat on the Speaker's Panel of Chairmen 1987–2000.
 He was appointed as First Deputy Chairman of Ways and Means (one of three Deputy Speakers) in May 1997.
+Unusually, despite a long Commons career of 30 years, Martin never sat on the government benches, as his party was out of office during his time as a backbencher, and then returned to power as he was elevated to the Deputy Speakership.